JAForbes/pgmg/readme.md

     | --ssl=no-reject       Do not reject unauthorized connections
     | --ssl=heroku          --no-ssl-reject if the host ends with a .com

+--restore <file>            Restores a database backup.
+Does the following:
+                            Drops the original db, creates a new db, runs cluster level migrations, restores the backup into the new database, then runs the remaining migrations.
 ```

 ### Migration File